Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/www/ReflectiveDiscussion.md

 </p>
 <br />

-1. Good health and well-being: Ensure healthy lives and promote well-being for all, at all ages." (including both physical and mental health) <br />
+1. Clean, accessible water for all is an essential part of the world we want to live in. " <br />
 2. Gender equality: Achieve gender equality and empower all women and girls." <br />
 <br />